Ole Nydahl: Political views

 Some members of the press have criticized Nydahl's version of Diamond Way Buddhism, describing it as featuring "prevalent militaristic appearances, right-wing political views and fierce anti-Islam rhetoric".
 Others have more positive views of Nydahl's work, describing his dedication to his work and patriotism.
 Scherer describes Nydahl's representation of himself as "a Buddhist teacher and protector of Western freedom".
 This addresses his legitimization narrative of himself as emanation of a Buddhist protector and his Kālacakra-linked fierce interpretation of Islam in particular as a key threat to Western freedom and human, especially women's rights.
 Nydahl has referred to the Islamic religion as "criminal", has called Allah a "terrible god", and has characterized Muslim beliefs as antithetical to freedom of speech and women's rights:

 I seriously hope, you know, that we're not losing the freedom of expression right now, that we're not losing the ability to say what we think even if we step on the toes of some gentlemen from the Near East … who like to beat their wives or stone them or whatever else they do, right?

-Nydahl says that he does not make political comments in his capacity as a lama, but as a "responsible, thinking human being", and that no one can make such statements from a Buddhist perspective because Buddha Shakyamuni did not comment on religious ideas founded centuries after his death.
+Nydahl said that he did not make political comments in his capacity as a lama, but as a "responsible, thinking human being", and that no one can make such statements from a Buddhist perspective because Buddha Shakyamuni did not comment on religious ideas founded centuries after his death.

 An online interview with Nydahl also featured the following statement: "Judaism and Christianity are fine.
 Islam, I warn against.
 I know the Koran, I know the life story of Mohammad and I think we cannot use that in our society today."